-- Maintaining regular contact during the suspension or off-site direction - Welcoming the pupil back to school - Daily contact in school with a designated adult - Regular reviews with the pupil and parents to praise progress being made, raise and address conversation an early stage - Informing the pupil, parents and staff of potential external support
+- Maintaining regular contact during the suspension or off-site direction and welcoming the pupil back to school - \circ $\,$ Daily contact in school with a designated trusted adult $\,$ - \circ $\,$ Mentoring by a trusted adult or a local mentoring charity - Regular reviews with the pupil and parents to praise progress being made and raise and address any concerns at an early stage - Informing the pupil, parents and staff of potential external support

 Part-time timetables will not be used as a tool to manage behaviour and, if used, will be put in place for the minimum time necessary.
 The strategy will be regularly reviewed and adapted where necessary throughout the reintegration process in collaboration with the pupil, parents, and other relevant parties.